karma-runner/karma/docs/config/04-preprocessors.md

   '**/*.html': ['html2js']
 },
 ```
-As the example shows, a preprocessor can be listed more than once, as another way to specify multiple file path expressions.
+Note the multiple expressions referencing the "coffee" preprocessor, as a preprocessor can be listed more than once,
+as another way to specify multiple file path expressions.

 Note: Most of the preprocessors need to be loaded as [plugins].